upros/tls-pok/draft-friel-tls-eap-dpp.md

 # Security Considerations

-Bootstrap and trust establishment is based on proof of knowledge of the client's bootstrap public key.
-The bootstrap public key may be included in a BOM or printed on a QR code label on the client.
+Bootstrap and trust establishment by the TLS server is based on proof of knowledge of the client's bootstrap public key.
+An attack on the bootstrapping method which substitutes the public key of a corrupted device for the public key of an honest device can result in the TLS sever on-boarding and trusting the corrupted device.

+Trust on the part of the client is not strong and is based on an assumption that the public bootstrapping key is not widely disseminated.
 If an adversary has knowledge of the bootstrap public key, the adversary may be able to make the client bootstrap against the adversary's network.
 For example, if an adversary intercepts and scans QR labels on clients, and the adversary can force the client to connect to its server, then the adversary can complete the TLS-POK handshake with the client and the client will connect to the adversary's server.
-This threat also exists with [DPP].
+Since physical possession implies ownership, there is nothing to prevent a stolen device from being on-boarded.